Philosophy and religion of the Tlingit: Death and the afterlife

-Heat, dryness, and hardness are all represented as parts of the Tlingit practice of cremation.
-The body is burned, removing all water under great heat, and leaving behind only the hard bones.
-The soul goes on to be near the heat of the great bonfire in the house in the spirit world, unless it is not cremated in which case it is relegated to a place near the door with the cold winds.
-The hardest part of the spirit, the most physical part, is reincarnated into a clan descendant.
+Heat, dryness, and hardness are represented as parts of the Tlingit practice of cremation.
+The body is burned, removing water under great heat, and leaving behind the hard bones.
+The soul is said to go on to be near the heat of the great bonfire in the house in the spirit world, unless it is not cremated in which case it is said to be relegated to a place near the door with the cold winds.
+The hardest part of the spirit, the most physical part, is said to be reincarnated into a clan descendant.